fenago/Grokking-Deep-Learning/Lab_15.md

 with the pieces shown at right.
 The strip is a vector, the box is a matrix, and the circles are individual weights.
 Note that the box can be viewed as a
-“vector of vectors,” horizontally or vertically.
+"vector of vectors," horizontally or vertically.
 (1 × 1)

 layer_2